INTELOGIE/ckeditor-ruler/README.md

 ```

 ## Browser Compatibility
-Originaly this plugin was build for an [Electron](https://github.com/electron/electron) application, so it wasn't tested other browsers
+Originaly this plugin was build for an [Electron](https://github.com/electron/electron) application, so it wasn't tested in other browsers